princegupta1131/Postform-Library/README.md

-## Step 3: Import the modules and components
+## Import the modules and components
 Import the NgModule for each component you want to use:

     import { CommonConsumptionModule} from '@project-sunbird/common-consumption';